Yangxinsix/curator/CHANGLOG.md

 - Now calculator will be instantiated from configuration file.
 - Change default log directory.
 Optimize it for wandb.
 - Sync metrics for DDP training.

+###Fixed

+- Fix MACE training bugs.
+Now training MACE model is way much easier and efficient!
+- Fix curator-select not working for MACE and NequIP issue.

 ## [1.1.1] - 2024-08-29